wp-plugins/wp-ajaxify-comments/readme.txt

 * Added localization for nl-NL (thanks to Daniël Tulp)

 = 0.4.0 =
-* Success and error popup overlays now show default cursor instead of loading cursor
+* Success and error overlays now show default cursor instead of loading cursor
 * Fixed problems for translations containing double quotes
 * Cancel AJAX request if cross-domain scripting is detected
 * Added options to customize the look and feel